 What kind of computer do I have?
 What CPU my personal computer is using?
 How many cores are there in my CPU?
 What is my system configuration?
-If you have such questions keep coming into your mind and you want to get the full information about your device, then this guide would be the beneficial resource for you.
+If you have such questions that keep coming into your mind and want to get complete information about your device, this guide would be a beneficial resource for you.

-We will be discussing the six methods in this article through which you can get the information about your computer.
-These methods generally work on most of the Windows OS versions from 7 to 10.
+We will be discussing the eight methods in this article through which you can get information about your computer.
+These methods generally work on most of the Windows OS versions from 7 to 10/11.

-You can get the full information of WMIC tool global switches which can be run only on Windows XP Professional & Windows 2003.
-Our primary goal is to get the system information through the use of WMIC Instructions.
-If you’re running your computer on the Windows XP Professional or Above OS, then follow the below steps to get the information about your system.
+You can get the full information on WMIC tool global switches, which can be run on most Operating Systems like Windows 10/11 and server versions.
+Our primary goal is to get the system information through WMIC Instructions.

-- Type Windows+R button to open Run a program/application console
+- Type the Windows+R button to open Run a program/application console

 - Type cmd in the textbox & type enter key.